conradakunga/Blog/_posts/2025-09-26-generating-random-unsigned-64-bit-integers-in-c-net.md

 ### TLDR

-We can generate random bytes to fill a 64 bit buffer, and use that to generate unsigned 64 bit integers.
+**We can use the `Random` class to generate random bytes to fill a 64 bit buffer, and use that to generate unsigned 64 bit integers.**

-The code is in my GitHub.
+The code is in my [GitHub](https://github.com/conradakunga/BlogCode/tree/master/2025-09-26%20-%20RandomULong).

 Happy hacking!